Michael-Cowie/Notes/Hardware/CPU.md

 - **Direct Correspondence**: Assembly language is a human-readable form of machine code for a specific ISA.
 Writing assembly code for one ISA does not translate to another.
 An x86 assembly program can't run on an ARM CPU because the instructions and register names are different.

-# x86 Architecture
+# x86 and x64

-x86 is a family of instruction set architectures (ISAs) initially developed by Intel based on the Intel 8086 microprocessor and its successors.
+**x86 is a family of instruction set architectures (ISAs) initially developed by Intel based on the Intel 8086 microprocessor** and its successors.
 Intel both designed and manufactured the x86 architecture. x86 simply refers to a family of processors and the instruction set they all use.
 It doesn't actually say anything specific about data sizes.
-The term x86 derived from the fact that early successors to the 8086 also had names ending in "86".

-x86 started out as a 16-bit instruction set for 16-bit processors (the 8086 and 8088 processors), then was extended to a 32-bit instruction set for 32-bit processors (80386 and 80486), and now has been extended to a 64-bit instruction set for 64-bit processors.
-It used to be written as 80x86 to reflect the changing value in the middle of the chip model numbers, but somewhere along the line the 80 in the front was dropped, leaving just x86.
+The term "x86" comes from Intel’s line of processors that started with the Intel 8086 in 1978.
+The "86" in x86 refers to the last two digits in the names of these early processors, such as the 80**86**, 801**86**, 802**86**, 803**86**, and 804**86**.
+It can access up to 4GB of RAM and uses 32-bit data paths. x86 applications are compatible with both 32-bit and 64-bit operating systems.

 x86 uses a complex instruction set, allowing it to execute multi-step operations with a single instruction.
 The x86 architecture maintains backward compatibility, meaning software designed for older x86 processors generally works on newer ones.
 The primary developer and the largest manufacturer of x86 CPUs is Intel.
 The x86 architecutre is predominantly used in personal computers (PCs), laptops, and servers.
 A major competitor to Intel is AMD, also producing x86 CPUs.

+x86-64 is the full, technical name of the 64-bit extension to the original x86 architecture, developed by AMD and sometimes called AMD64.
+When AMD introduced 64-bit processing for x86, they called it **x86-64** to indicate backwards compatibility with 32-bit x86 but with the 64-bit capabilities. x64 became shorthand for x86-64, adopted mainly for simplicity.
+This term was popularized by operating systems like Windows, which labeled 64-bit versions as x64 to distinguish them from x86 (32-bit).
+So, x64 is widely used to mean x86-64 but is technically a branding term rather than a strict technical one.

+**x86** - 32-bit, but technically a family name that includes both 16-bit and 32-bit processors.
+**x86-64** - The precise technical name for the 64-bit extension to x86, originally by AMD.
+**x64** - A shorthand term for x86-64, commonly used in OS and software terminology.

+On Windows, we can also observe two program files directories, `Program Files` and `Program Files (x86)`.

+For `Program Files (x86)`

+- This folder is specifically for 32-bit applications that use the x86 ISA.
+- The term x86 here reflects the historical link to 32-bit processing. x86 becomes synonymous with 32-bit after the intel 80386 introduced 32-bit capabilities.

+For `Program Files`

+- This folder is for 64-bit applications, compatible with x64 (or x86-64) architecture, which is technically an extension of the x86 ISA to support 64-bit processing.
+- Programs here are compiled with 64-bit instructions and can fully utilize the 64-biot addressing and processing capabilities of a 64-bit CPU, like accessing more than 4 GB of RAM.
+- These applications rely on 64-bit versionf of system libraries, which aren't compatible with 32-bit programs.

+So, both folders are related to the x86 ISA family, but they organize applications based on which version of the x86 ISA they are built for.
+If different ISA was used to create binaries such as ARM then it will need to be placed into a different installation directory.

 # ARM Architecture